 - According to Northwestern University’s excellent Media Use in the Middle East survey, Saudis appear confident of talking online with little fear of retribution, so long as the regime itself is not seriously questioned.

-(I have not been able to find the relevant data for Saudi Arabia on internet regulation so I am working on the assumption that that the below) is largely accurate.
+(I have not been able to find the relevant data for Saudi Arabia on internet regulation so I am working on the assumption that the below is largely accurate.
 Let me know if I am mistaken).

 For how long Saudi Arabia’s current social balancing act will last is another question.